mwnachman/CIS550_Final_Project/README.md

 The application follows a multi-page tab structure where each page provides distinct functionality:

 ###### Home page:
-- Introduces the application and presents music elements to the user.
+- Introduces the application and presents random music elements to the user based on a selected genre.

 ###### Browse page:
-- Presents a set of defined genres, which when selected, populate groupings of top albums for the user to view.
-Each grouping represents an album trait from our database.
+- Presents a set of genres and song traits, which when selected, populate groupings of top albums for the user to view

 ###### Page View / Modal:
 - Can be accessed across the entire application.
 They offer information to the user when they click on an item.
 This includes statistics and insights specific to the item.